RealZST/RealZST.github.io/_pages/about.md

 <!-- During my time as a postdoctoral fellow, I developed a CNN-self-attention-based algorithm for indoor positioning and worked with cross-functional teams to create an **AI-integrated Android app** ([demo video](https://youtu.be/-vnb9UGy3qE?si=u0UfoA5vNOybk84e)) that provides **real-time visualization of indoor user location**, improving indoor navigation efficiency. -->

 Before that, I received my PhD degree (Dec.
 2023) and Bachelor's degree (Jun.
-2018) from Harbin Engineering University, supervised by [Prof. Yibing Li](https://scholar.google.com/citations?hl=en&user=t3ZTXvAAAAAJ).
+2018) from the Department of Information and Communication Engineering, Harbin Engineering University, supervised by [Prof. Yibing Li](https://scholar.google.com/citations?hl=en&user=t3ZTXvAAAAAJ).
 My doctoral research focused on optimizing real-time obstacle avoidance and long-distance trajectory planning for Unmanned Aerial Vehicles (UAVs) based on Deep Reinforcement Learning (DRL).

 <!-- My doctoral research focused on the development of advanced **DRL algorithms** to enhance **autonomous navigation** in complex and dynamic environments, with a particular emphasis on optimizing **real-time obstacle avoidance** and long-distance **trajectory planning** for **Unmanned Aerial Vehicles (UAVs)**.  -->